SoosheBot/node-db4-project/how-to.md

 8a.
 To update a migrations table do
 `npx knex migrate:make <your table name>-schema-update` and then update it with the info you need.
 Then do a `npx knex migrate:latest`

 8b.
-If you fucked things up in your migration file and want to fix them, you can rollback your migration with `knex migrate:rollback`
+If you fucked things up in your migration file and want to fix them, you can rollback your migration with `npx knex migrate:rollback`

 9. Making seeds!
 (Super similar to making migrations) -- Seeds pre-populate your tables so they don't look sad and empty.
-To make seeds, type `knex seed:make 001-<your seedName> (or 002-seedName, 003-seedName, etc)` in your terminal and when you hit save, the `seed` file will show up in `data > seeds`, ideally in the `data` folder.
+To make seeds, type `npx knex seed:make 001-<your seedName> (or 002-seedName, 003-seedName, etc)` in your terminal and when you hit save, the `seed` file will show up in `data > seeds`, ideally in the `data` folder.
 (You can make sure of this in your knexfile.js though, so make sure of it!)

 10. Plan your table -- what does it actually need as columns, etc. Maybe write it out on paper or use that dbDesigner website to make a bunch of tables and figure out where stuff belongs.